sodiumbased/deep_learning_nn/README.md

 ## The Problem

 The goal of the neural network is to read a 28x28 image and identify which digit it is from 0 to 9.
-This is what's known as a classification problem, where the answer lies in a certain discrete category.
+This is what is known as a classification problem, where the answer lies in a certain discrete category.
 This neural network uses the "one versus all" method, where each output neuron signifies the probability of the image representing one digit compared to all other categories, denoted as *P(h<sub>θ</sub>(x)=1|x;θ)* (where 1 is true and 0 is false).
-For example, *P(h<sub>θ</sub>(x)<sub>j</sub>=1|x;θ) = 0.86* means that there is a 86% chance that this picture represents the digit *j* and a 14% that it's not.
+For example, *P(h<sub>θ</sub>(x)<sub>j</sub>=1|x;θ) = 0.86* means that there is a 86% chance that this picture represents the digit *j* and a 14% that it is not.

 Luckily, there is a free database called the MNIST dataset, which provided me with 60,000 sets of training data (images with their respective labels) and an additional 10,000 testing sets.